ConDiSR: Contrastive Disentanglement and Style Regularization for Single Domain Generalization: Results and Discussion

+It is important to clarify, that Table \ref{table:res_table} shows performance in the SDG setting with each column representing the source domain and the accuracy being computed over the rest of the domains unlike it is presented in the Tables \ref{tab:sdg_res_camelyon} and \ref{tab:sdg_res_dr}.

-As it can be seen in the Table \ref{table:style_table}, application of various style-augmentation methods \cite{zhou2021domain} to the feature maps after each of the first three layers of the network does not provide any significant improvement compared to the baselines.
+\textbf{Style augmentation.} As it can be seen in the Table \ref{table:style_table}, application of various style-augmentation methods \cite{zhou2021domain} to the feature maps after each of the first three layers of the network does not provide any significant improvement compared to the baselines.
 However in conjunction with \ours{}, it results in the highest accuracy reached, which raises an assumption that despite the usage of the disentanglement technique, structure-related feature maps extracted by our method still carry various important style-dependent features that are correlated with the classification label and benefit from augmentations.
+Similarly to Table \ref{table:res_table}, Table \ref{table:style_table} shows performance in the SDG setting with each column representing the source domain and the accuracy being computed over the rest of the domains.